-The Commission on Asian Pacific American Affairs is a state agency with an advisory board of 12 commissioners, appointed by the governor, to be a voice for Washington’s diverse Asian Pacific American communities.
+The Commission on Asian Pacific American Affairs is a state agency with an advisory board of 12 commissioners who are appointed by the governor to be a voice for Washington’s diverse Asian Pacific American communities.

 Our mission is to improve the lives of Asian Pacific Americans in Washington State by ensuring their access to participation in the fields of government, business, education, and other areas (Chapter 43.117 RCW).
 We work in partnership with our communities and state leaders to respond to concerns and bring about positive change and long-term solutions.
 Our staff and commissioners:

 - Ensure community voices are heard in state government.